 The discoloration is caused by azelaic acid, which features bleaching qualities.
 The hypo-pigmentation commonly associated with this condition results from lower tyrosinase production.
 In the most fundamental sense, tyrosinase is a copper enzyme responsible for manufacturing melanin, which provides "color" to the skin.
 Therefore, by inhibiting this enzyme, affected areas feature a lighter hue than the surrounding skin.

 Treating Tinea Versicolor – Common and Effective Treatment Options

 The most common treatment for Tinea Versicolor includes topical anti-fungal ointments.
 While topical creams are typically prescribed for severe infections, oral medications, such as Fluconazole or Ketoconazole, are recommended.
 Although many physicians recommend prescription medications for treatment, natural treatments are surprisingly effective in restoring balance.

 Some of the most recommended natural treatment options include colloidal silver soap, sulfur lavender soap, and various herbal extracts known for their anti-fungal and antibacterial properties, such as the formulation found in the Naturasil Tinea Versicolor Treatments.

 While it's possible to treat this fungal infection through natural or chemical ointments, the physical evidence of this condition can remain for months or years after the yeast proliferation is under control.
 Another aspect of treatment you must be aware of is the likelihood of a recurrence.
-Per The Merck Manuals, recurrence is almost guaranteed.
-However, you may reduce the likelihood by washing with anti-fungal soap, such as zinc pyrithione, and applying an anti-fungal ointment at least once monthly.
+Per The Merck Manuals, reoccurrence is almost guaranteed.
+However, you may reduce the possibility by washing with anti-fungal soap, such as zinc pyrithione, and applying an anti-fungal ointment at least once monthly.